KhronosGroup/Khronosdotorg/api/opengles/resources.md

 # OpenGL ES Resources

 A collection of OpenGL ES related tools, documentation, and resources contributed by the community.

-To contribute, create a pull request to add new resource or update/delete an out of date resource.
-This resource page lives on [Github](https://github.com/KhronosGroup/Khronosdotorg).
+**Get involved, submit your resources either with a pull requests on [Github](https://github.com/KhronosGroup/Khronosdotorg/blob/master/api/opengles/resources.md)!** or email the webmaster at Khronos.org.

 ## Khronos Resources
 * [Homepage](https://www.khronos.org/opengles)